 These attacks will come in the form of targeted espionage, denial of service and data breaches.
 Ransomware will continue to be a high priority concern for businesses and malicious hackers will resort to using embarrassment tactics to pressure companies into paying the ransom.
 As car manufacturers continue to build connected automobile systems, we will see more sophisticated cyber attacks against cars with a specific focus on vehicle entertainment systems, engine control units, remote key systems and other components.

 Cybersecurity is Resilient

 Despite fragility in the stock market, cybersecurity investments continue to soar.
 The necessity of innovative defenses against cyber attacks has made cybersecurity companies highly valuable to our way of life.
-Analysts expect worldwide spending on cybersecurity to eclipse $1 trillion cumulatively for the five-year period from 2017 to 2021.
+The worldwide cybersecurity market was worth $75.4 billion in 2015 according to Visiongain—a number that is expected to reach $101 billion in 2018 (Gartner) and $170 billion by 2020 (MarketsandMarkets), translating to a compound annual growth rate of 9.8% from 2015 to 2020.
 Companies and governments are unable to keep pace with the dramatic rise of cybercrime, ransomware of epidemic proportions, the large number of rogue hacker mercenaries and increasing sophistication of cyber attacks.
 The best way for investors to prepare for the world-changing series of crises to come in 2017 is to invest in a concentrated mix of innovative cybersecurity companies.